-To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for nadofaragene firadenovec and oportuzumab monatox compared to usual care in both subgroups.
-The primary drivers of model uncertainty for patients with CIS \pm Ta/T1 were the probabilities of CR (treatments and usual care) and of recurrence, especially after 12 months.
+To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors) or reasonable ranges to evaluate changes in cost per additional QALY for nadofaragene firadenovec and oportuzumab monatox compared to the hypothetical treatment in both subgroups.
+The primary drivers of model uncertainty for population 1 (CIS) were the transition probabilities of disease progression (i.e., moving from NMIBC to MIBC), having recurrence, especially after 12 months (i.e., moving from Disease Free to NMIBC after 12 months), and achieving CR (treatments and the hypothetical treatment).
+Although the base case restricted direct movement from Disease Free to MIBC, when subjected to sensitivity analyses this transition probability was also an important contributor to the analysis results.
 Cost inputs had minimal impact on the cost-effectiveness results.
-The utility of being in CR/disease-free and that for persistent/recurrent NMIBC had the largest impact on the model results.
-For patients with HG Ta/T1 disease, the probability of recurrence was the most impactful, followed by the probability of CR with treatment.
-Costs and utilities had a similar impact on the model in the HG Ta/T1 subgroup as with the CIS \pm Ta/T1 subgroup.
+The utility of being in the Disease Free state also had some impact on the model results.
+Results were similar for patients in population 2 (HG Ta/T1), although the contributions of each variable differed slightly from population 1.
 The full one-way sensitivity analyses are shown in Figures 5.2-5.5.